caronc/datetools/README.md

 Datetools packages itself with 2 tools, dateblock and datemath.

 ## Dateblock
-Dateblock allows you to block until a period of time arrives unlike 'sleep' which blocks for a set period of time.
-The difference is very subtle but can prove to be useful.
+Dateblock allows you to block (exactly how a Linux/Unix Cron might) _until_ a specific point of time unlike 'sleep' which blocks _for_ a set period of time.
+The difference is very subtle but can prove to be very useful.

+It offers a few new features that the Internet Systems Consortium (ICS) version does not.
+Specifically the ability to wake on a specific second and additionally drift for certain period aftewards (kind of like combining sleep and cron into one).

 Python bindings can additionally be installed for this too.

 __Syntax__:
 dateblock [options]